tilak999/jsonstore.io/README.md

 const TOKEN = '3c9622697a53d8b2f3cf825dc4160f7e1aad46c1a759475edeb76bce5cd33a64'

 let store = new jsonstore(TOKEN)

-// Any valid JSON object can be written to end-point store.write('Person',{ Name: 'John Doe', Age: 56})
+// Any valid JSON object can be written to given end-point store.write('Person',{ Name: 'John Doe', Age: 56})

 // Inner JSON object/Value can be created or modified using URL type path. store.write('Person/Email','john@demo.com')
 ```